 Among the typical difficulties with syphilis is that an afflicted person might exhibit simply no signs and symptoms for a long time, but stay in peril of injury from the disease in any case.
 Syphilis is an enduring health problem that moves on through stages.
 The warning signs of syphilis change according to the stage in the life process of the bacterium.

-Syphilis is an easy issue to deal with, if discovered in the beginning: a single intramuscular shot of the antibiotic penicillin G or azithromycin is required.
+Syphilis is an easy issue to deal with if discovered in the beginning: a single intramuscular shot of the antibiotic penicillin G or azithromycin is required.
 However, this is just the scenario for infections of a year or less.
-Even more shots will likely be necessary for much longer infections.
+Even more, shots will likely be necessary for much longer infections.
 Other medications can be substituted for those who are allergic to penicillin.
-Treatment for syphilis will treat someone of the disease, but it will not cure whatever problem has already been undertaken.
+Treatment for syphilis will treat someone with the disease, but it will not cure whatever problem has already been undertaken.